denyskozak/Cosmos-framewok/README.md

 # Cosmos Framework

-Cosmos Framework is an open-source, production-oriented **SSR micro-frontend platform prototype** built for organizations that need multiple independent frontend teams to deliver in one shared product surface.
+Cosmos Framework is an open-source, production-oriented **horizontal SSR micro-frontend platform prototype** built for organizations that need multiple independent frontend teams to deliver in one shared product surface.

 The repository demonstrates a practical composition model where micro-frontends self-register, expose SSR fragments, and are assembled by a shell application at request time.